Skip to main content

 export TFT_CONTEXT=dev TFT_UNIT=my-app

-# Run tasks on the unit with the configuration from the context
+# Run tasks on the module with the configuration from the context

 task tft:init